 What if I have trouble fasting?

 Many people follow Intermittent Fasting in conjunction with a low carbohydrate diet (i.e., Keto or Atkins).
-The health benefits cannot be overstated, as any nutritional plan that reduces processed foods and refined sugar intake is a significant step toward improving your overall health and improving your overall health and reducing your risk of numerous illnesses.
+The health benefits cannot be overstated, like any nutritional plan that reduces processed foods and refined sugar intake is a significant step toward improving your overall health and improving your overall health and reducing your risk of numerous illnesses.
 Additionally, a very useful side effect of a low carbohydrate, moderate fat diet is a natural reduction in hunger hormones, which significantly improves your chances of success.
 As you can imagine, these two lifestyles work extremely well together and have been life-changing for many individuals seeking a way to reduce their weight, control diabetes and lower blood pressure.
 Low carbohydrate diets are not a new concept, first becoming popular in the early 20th century to control severe seizure disorders in children.
 This medically indicated ketogenic diet is quite low in carbohydrates and protein and very high in healthy fats.
 This approach should not be confused with a ketogenic lifestyle that is followed for weight loss and maintenance.
 I recommend only using legitimate sources as references if you are going to consider a low carbohydrate, moderate fat diet.

 Fasting Schedule Examples: